supervisely/developer-portal/app-development/create-export-app/create-export-app-from-template.md

 ## Introduction

 In this tutorial, you will learn how to create custom export app for exporting your data from Supervisely platform using an [export template](https://github.com/supervisely/supervisely/blob/master/supervisely/app/export_template.py) that we have prepared for you.

-We advise reading our [from script to supervisely app](../basics/from-script-to-supervisely-app.md) guide if you are unfamiliar with the [file structure](../basics/from-script-to-supervisely-app.md#repository-structure) of a Supervisely app repository because it addresses the majority of the potential questions.

 We will go through the following steps: